 Peter Horbury, Senior VP Design, Volvo

-Volvo increased it’s association as premium brand.
-This has driven an all time high sales result in 2014 (+9% vs 2013) and up 37% in China alone*.
+Volvo strengthened its image as a premium brand.
+This produced an all-time high sales result in 2014 (+9% vs 2013) with + 37% in China alone*.
 In 2015, the automaker reported a 19% increase in sales.
-Volvo also reported a more than threefold increase of the operating profit over what it did in 2014.
-The brand also did an important turn-around in the US where Volvo’s 2015 sales rose 24% overall**.
+Volvo also reported a more than threefold increase in operating profit compared with 2014.
+The brand also had an important turn-around in the US where Volvo’s 2015 sales rose 24% overall**.